 One such technique that I commonly use in my clinic as a chiropractor in Denver, is the Graston Technique.
 The Graston Technique is similar to Gua Sha, as it utilizes tools to scrape the skin and tissue underneath the skin to achieve a desired clinical outcome.

-The main outcome with the Graston Technique is to reduce scar tissue that has potentially built up over time.
-The instruments provide tactile feedback to the practioner and patient, indicating areas of dysfunction.
+The main outcome with the Graston Technique by a Denver sports chiropractor is to reduce scar tissue that has potentially built up over time.
+The instruments provide tactile feedback to the practitioner and patient, indicating areas of dysfunction.
 Treatments usually last several minutes per area, and frequency is usually 6-12 treatments, with 3-5 days between treatments.

-The technique is used for a multitude of acute and chronic injuries; such as, neck pain, back pain, cervical sprain, cervical strain, lumbar sprain, lumbar strain, carpal tunnel syndrome, plantyar fasciitis, lateral epicondylitis, medial epicondylitis, rotator cuff tendinosis, patellofemoral disorder, Achilles teninosis, fibromyalgia, scar tissue, trigger finger, shin splints, and it also helps people who have been in a Denver car accident.
+The technique is used for a multitude of acute and chronic injuries; such as, neck pain, back pain, cervical sprain, cervical strain, lumbar sprain, lumbar strain, carpal tunnel syndrome, plantar fasciitis, lateral epicondylitis, medial epicondylitis, rotator cuff tendinosis, patellofemoral disorder, Achilles tendonitis, fibromyalgia, scar tissue, trigger finger, shin splints, and it also helps people who have been in a Denver car accident.

 Dr. Trent Artichoker MS, DC